Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Next Steps

 - Test the refactored debug panel functionality (launching, toggling, data updates, restart behavior).
+- Test the new culling implementation for coins and enemies, verifying counts in the debug panel.
 - Investigate the issue with the `CameraManager.update()` call (currently commented out in `Game.ts`).
-- Implement the display of culling information in the debug panel.
 - Continue with tasks listed in `progress.md` (tuning generation, level progression etc.).

 ## Active Decisions & Considerations